For a personal reply to your question or

 photographs, historical notes, and time lines--it’s a true story.

-from the point of view of a typical American enlisted man who saw it from ground zero to the end.
+the point of view of a typical American enlisted man who saw it from ground zero to the end.
+It

 promised to live until she could hold this story of love and war in her own hands, and she did.